grafana/mimir/docs/configuration/config-file-reference.md

   # CLI flag: -api.response-compression-enabled
   [response_compression_enabled: <boolean> | default = false]

   # Allows to skip label name validation via header on the http write path.
+Use
+  # with caution as it breaks PromQL.
+Allowing this for external clients allows
+  # any client to send invalid label names.
+After enabling it, requests with
+  # X-Mimir-SkipLabelNameValidation HTTP header set to true will not have label
+  # names validated.
   # CLI flag: -api.skip-label-name-validation-header-enabled
   [skip_label_name_validation_header_enabled: <boolean> | default = false]